1975 San Diego Chargers season: Week 7: at New York Giants

 A greatly improved offensive performance was not enough to prevent the Chargers from arriving at the midway point of the season winless.
-The Giants struck first, converting a 4th and 1 en route to Joe Dawkins' 4-yard run.
-San Diego responded with a 7-play, 77-yard drive; Young gained 14 yards on a draw to reach Giants territory, then broke away over right tackle for a 48-yard touchdown two plays later.
-New York came straight back to lead again, Dawkins scoring from the 13 two plays after a 64-yard kickoff return.
+The Giants struck first, converting a 4th and 1 en route to Joe Dawkins's 4-yard run.
+San Diego responded with a 7-play, 77-yard drive; Young gained 14 yards on a draw to reach Giants territory and broke away through the right tackle area for a 48-yard touchdown two plays later.
+New York came straight back to lead again, Dawkins scoring from the 13-yard line two plays after a 64-yard kickoff return.

 The Chargers' next drive took considerably longer, covering 90 yards in 16 plays.
-Fouts, restored to the starting line-up, converted two third down with passes, and another with a 17-yard scramble up the middle, eventually scoring himself with a 1-yard sneak.
+Fouts, restored to the starting line-up, converted two third downs with passes and another with a 17-yard scramble up the middle, eventually scoring himself with a 1-yard sneak.
 New York made it five touchdowns in five possessions with a Craig Morton touchdown pass with three minutes remaining in the half.
-Fouts was intercepted on the next play, but Danny Colbert intercepted Morton in return, and the score was 21–14 at the break.
+Fouts was intercepted on the next play, Colbert intercepted Morton in return, and the score was 21–14 at the break.

 Five plays into the second half, the score was tied again.
 Fouts found Curran for a 24-yard gain, then followed that with a 30-yard touchdown pass to McDonald in the back of the end zone.
 Rookie Mike Williams later stopped a Giants threat with a fumble recovery, but Morton's second touchdown pass followed soon afterwards.
 Fouts completed passes to four different receivers in response, but the drive stalled inside the New York 10, and Wersching hit a 27-yard field goal.
 The Giants punted on their next possession, giving San Diego a chance to take the lead in the final ten minutes.
-They picked up one first down, but were soon forced to punt themselves.
+They picked up one first down but were soon forced to punt themselves.
 New York then drove 64 yards in 11 plays, putting the game away with a touchdown 1:56 from time.

 Young rushed 15 times for 93 yards and a touchdown, while adding 1 catch for 11 yards.
 San Diego gained 167 passing yards and 182 rushing yards, both season highs to that point.